dbosak01/logr/README.md

 ```

 ## What to print to the log
-You can print to the log anything that you can print to the console: vectors,
+You can print to the log anything that you can print to the console; vectors,
 lists, and data frames are all valid objects for logging.
 Under the hood,
 **logr** calls the `print()` function on that object, and writes the results
 to the log.
 The `log_print()` function, by default, will also print the